-Flame Retardants Dangerous for Children
+Flame Retardants Dangerous

 Dangerous flame retardants continue to be present in a variety of children’s products.
 Despite efforts to ban these toxic chemicals, flame retardants are still commonly found in everything from pajamas to mattresses.
 Although it is possible to limit exposure, it’s impossible to avoid it completely.
 Flame retardants have been associated with numerous ailments and serious health issues including learning disorders, decreased IQ, infertility and cancer.